Telmate/terraform-provider-proxmox/docs/resources/lxc_guest.md

 ### Features Reference

 The `features` field is used to configure the feature settings.
-It may ony be specified once.
+It may only be specified once.

 | Argument        | Type    | Default Value | Description |
 |:----------------|---------|---------------|:------------|